Skip to main content

 You now know how to handle authentication in Hyper-fetch sockets.

-• You can provide initial authentication credentials using the auth option.
+• You can provide initial authentication credentials using queryParams or adapterOptions.

-• You can dynamically update authentication data with the setAuth method.
+• You can dynamically update authentication data with the setQueryParams method, which triggers a reconnection.

-• You understand that changing authentication details triggers an automatic reconnection.
+• You understand that changing query parameters triggers an automatic reconnection with the new credentials.